crazywooooorm/MLPractice/ML/Basic_ML.md

 * If a Naive Bayes model saw an element that never showed in training set (e.g. a new word), p(x|y = 1) and p(x| y = 0) will all be 0, which make our posterior a 0/0 situation.
 To avoid this, we use **Laplace Smoothing**, which adds a constant to denominator of posterior likelihood to avoid 0/0 problem.

 ## SVM
+* SVM (support vector machine) tries to find a hyperplane to classify two class and at the same time maximize the margin between two classes.
+The vector that defines the hyperplane is called **support vector**.
+* The classification problem can be represented by an optimization problem (maximize margin) under a certain constrain (all points need to be separated correctly by the hyperplane).
+To solve this problem, we transform it into a dual problem by using **Lagrange multipliers**.
+* Original SVM can only deal with linear hyperplane situation.
+For those non-linear classification problems, we can project the original points to high dimensions then classify them with a linear hyperplane.
+* When we project points to high dimensional spaces, the projection function can be very complicated, calculating the inner product of two projected functions can be very computationally expensive.
+To deal with this situation, we can find some **kernel functions** to reduce our work.
+For example, **RBF kernel** can deal with the situations when we project our points to infinite dimensional spaces.
+* Original SVM is not robust as it needs to make sure each point is correctly classified by the hyperplane, which makes it easily to be affected by outliers.
+We can add a **slack variable** to make it more robust.
+This SVM is called **soft-margin SVM**.

 ## Decision Tree & Ensemble Methods
 ### Decision Tree